-Number of Students Meeting Criterion: Number of Students Not Meeting 1
+Number of Students Meeting Criterion: 6 Number of Students Not Meeting 1

-S Criterion:
+111 / Criterion:

-Total Number of Students Assessed: 3 Percent of Students Meeting 67%
+Total Number of Students Assessed: 7 Percent of Students Meeting 86%

-77 Criterion: not useful given small
+Criterion: not useful given small

-/ cohort.
+cohort.
 (Note: student not

-1/1/1/1 meeting criterion received B-)
+meeting criterion received B-)

-2) 00
+2) A.

-Number of Students Meeting Criterion: 0 Number of Students Not Meeting 0
+Number of Students Meeting Criterion: 0 Number of Students Not Meeting Criterion: 0 Total Number of Students Assessed: 0 Percent of Students Meeting Criterion: not useful given small cohort 0

-Criterion:

-Total Number of Students Assessed: 0 Percent of Students Meeting 0

-W.W.
-A. JAN.
-Criterion: not useful given small

-cohort

-The limited evidence available suggests that the program has been successful in developing students who can conduct historical research, analyze and evaluate data, and present it in coherent ways.
+The program has been successful in developing students who can conduct historical research, analyze and evaluate data, and present it in coherent ways.
+There does seem to be a continuing problem in getting students to finish the program in a timely manner.